MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-templates.md

 >*Applies to: Azure Information Protection*

 >[!NOTE]
 >This functionality is currently in preview.
-For production environments, continue to create and manage [custom templates from the Azure classic portal](configure-custom-templates.md).
+For custom templates that you use in production environments, continue to create and manage them from the [Azure classic portal](configure-custom-templates.md).
 >
->If you test this preview capability with custom templates that you use in production, consider whether you have a recent backup of your templates.
+>Before you test this preview capability with custom templates that you created in the Azure classic portal, consider whether you have a recent backup of your templates.
 You can back up your custom templates by using the [Export-​Aadrm​Template](/powershell/module/aadrm/export-aadrmtemplate) PowerShell cmdlet, and if necessary, use the [Import-​Aadrm​Template](/powershell/module/aadrm/import-aadrmtemplate) to restore them.

 Rights management templates are now integrated with the Azure Information Protection policy.
-Templates that are not configured for a scope are included in the global policy, which is applied to all users.
-Departmental templates (templates that are configured for a scope) are included as a scoped policy.

 **When you have a subscription that includes classification, labeling, and protection (Azure Information Protection P1 or P2):**